 The winter months are synonymous with cold and flu season.
 We may be going into the final month of the winter, but we’re not through the woods yet – it’s important to keep your immune system healthy to fight off sickness and disease.

 The good news?
 You can take some simple, preventative measures and healthy habits to support your immunity during this time of the year.

 Research shows that regular exercise decreases the risk of infection.
 Individuals who exercise a couple of times a week have a lower incidence of getting sick with upper respiratory tract infections, such as common colds and the flu (1).
 Further research by Chastin et al.,(2021) suggests that regular, moderate to vigorous physical activity is associated with reduced risk of community-acquired infectious diseases.

 Exercising doesn’t have to be hard, doing at least 20 minutes of exercise (sometimes as simple as a brisk walk) can already help your immune system.
 So even though the cold can make it tempting to stay cosy on the sofa, try incorporating even a small amount of movement in your day.

 2. Eat a balanced diet

-During winter there are still plenty of seasonal fruits and vegetables available to make nutritious and hearty meals.
+During winter, plenty of seasonal fruits and vegetables are available to make nutritious and hearty meals.
 Apples, pears, clementines, parsnips, brussels sprouts, and cabbage; to name a few.

-To get to your 5-a-day, think of delicious soups, adding legumes to stews and casserole dishes, and adding fruit to your breakfast porridge.
+To get to your 5-a-day, keep your plate as colourful and diverse as possible.
+Think of delicious soups, adding legumes to stews and casserole dishes, and adding fruit to your breakfast porridge.